HadrienG2/subwoofer/book/src/user-guide/full-measurements.md

 - If **none** of the `mul_max` and `fma_full_max_mul` benchmarks were affected by subnormals, you can disable the `mul_max` benchmark during the full measurement.
-- You cannot disable the `max` benchmark during the full measurement unless **all** benchmarks except for `addsub` were **unaffected** by subnormals.
+- You **cannot** disable the `max` benchmark during the full measurement **unless** no benchmark other than `addsub` was affected by subnormals.

-If you are in one of those cases, you may want to stop using the catch-all `measure` Cargo feature, and instead use finer-grained Cargo features that let you control benchmarks on a case-by-case basis.
+If you are in one of those cases, then you may want to stop using the catch-all `measure` Cargo feature, and instead use finer-grained Cargo features that let you control benchmarks on a case-by-case basis.
 Please check out the definition of the `measure` and `bench_xyz` features in [Subwoofer's